lento234/homelab/README.md

 ## Description

 The project contains a set of ansible playbooks use to setup (and manage) a personal homelab infrastructure.
 The homelab runs on a Raspberry Pi 4 running on Rocky Linux.
+Currently using `nord` [theme](https://www.nordtheme.com/).

 ![Homepage](assets/homepage.png)